tonikelope/coronapoker/docs/ec-identity-spec.md

   - POSIX: `rw-------` (`0600`) on the private key.
   - Windows: `icacls /inheritance:r /grant:r <user>:(F)`: strip inheritance, grant full control to the current user only.
   - The `.pub` sidecar is public by definition and gets no restrictive ACL.
 - **At-rest encryption**: deliberately not done.
 FS permissions are the user's responsibility.
-A leaked privkey ⇒ delete the file and re-pair via TOFU.
+A leaked privkey ⇒ delete the file and treat the next encounter as a fresh TOFU transition (`CHANGED` for peers that still have the old pin).
-- **No automatic rotation**: deleting the file generates a fresh keypair next launch.
-Peers with an existing pin reject the changed key; rotation requires an explicit local trust/reset workflow.
+- **No automatic rotation while the key files exist**: deleting the file generates a fresh keypair next launch.
+Peers with an existing pin accept the changed key, replace their stored pin and clear `verified_oob`; users who need continuity must verify the new fingerprint out of band.
 - **Fail-loud at use**: if `<user.home>/.coronapoker/` cannot be created or the keypair cannot be written/loaded, the manager records the error and reports `isReady() == false`.
 Networked code paths check `isReady()`.
 Any attempt to `sign()` without a ready identity throws.
 The app does not fall back to an ephemeral in-memory identity for networked games.
 - **Singleton**: `IdentityManager.initializeForNick(nick)` reuses the existing instance when the canonical nick is unchanged and swaps to a fresh per-nick instance when the nick changes.